surajbera/learning-chakra-ui/readme.md

 - Exporting the most basic component did not worked properly with 'jsx' extension.
-It worked properly with 'js' extension.
+It worked properly with 'js' extension(vite only requirement).
+- HStack stands for 'Horizontal Stack'